Photographing Alaska’s Bears

 By far, the Grizzly bear, or Brown bear, inhabits the broadest range throughout the state, extending from the high arctic to the southern panhandle.
 Black bears cover a significant area as well, but avoid the treeless high arctic.
 And of course, the Polar bear, both a land and marine mammal, lives on the pack ice of arctic Alaska, inhabiting the nearby land to den and give birth.

 I’ve photographed all three species, but by far, most of my efforts have focused on the brown bear.
-Not that photographing any bear is really “easy” but the brown bear, favoring open country in the interior and arctic, presents itself more often.
+Not that photographing any bear is really “easy” but the brown bear, favoring open country in the Interior and Arctic, presents itself more often.
 Additionally, the coastal brown bear congregates in large numbers to feed on salmon, and places like Brooks Falls in Katmai National Park, or the McNeil River Sanctuary offer wonderful access to these animals for photography.
 Polar bears, due to the remoteness of their habitat, are a little tougher to photograph.
-A few Inupiat native villages along the arctic coast can provide an access point for bear photography.
+A few Inupiat native villages along the arctic coast can provide an access point for polar bear photography.